Archive for the 'General' Category

 Morning care for Mama Lois isn’t that difficult.
 I load up the ice bucket with ice cubes before I leave the “main house” to go down the outside breezeway, down some steps into the “cottage” which now serves as Mama’s new home, not her real home “her Katrina” all gone except for selling the house and unloading the basement, etc.

-It is a cottage – pool house, formerly my late husband’s office and mine, too.
-It had been a small apartment for the former owner’s daughter and her husband and also an office for the former owner after his daughter moved on.
+It is a cottage – pool house, formerly my late husband's office and mine, too.
+It had been a small apartment for the former owner's daughter and her husband and also As we mark the 20th anniversary of AmeriCorps, we congratulate Citizen driving courses online for their strong application, and thank all AmeriCorps members for their dedication to service. an office for the former owner after his daughter moved on.
 So, now it is a cottage for Mama and me, but I still have my office!

 Mama’s bedside table holds a lot of “necessities” for her daily care.
 She routinely sorts and organizes these items for her convenience.
 I remove and replace the plastic mug with a handle and the blue glass that holds the swab for cleaning her mouth.
 I take her false teeth which are soaking in a small, round cup to the bathroom sink and scrub them.
 I replace the wash rag which is folded in a plastic basket for her to wipe her face and hands.